Code of Conduct 2021

 Economic sanctions, laws, regulations and programs administered by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC), as well as similar sanctions programs imposed by other governments and supra-governmental organizations such as the United Nations Security Council and the Council of the European Union, prohibit you from engaging in or facilitating, directly or indirectly:

-- any unauthorized transactions or dealings with any “blocked” or otherwise sanctioned government, entity or individual
+- any unauthorized transactions or dealings with any “blocked” or otherwise sanctioned government, entity, security or individual

 - any unauthorized financial transactions involving any embargoed country, territory or region